AllenInstitute/AllenSDK/doc_template/biophysical_perisomatic_script.rst

 Much of the code in the single cell example is not core Allen SDK code.
-The runner.py script largely reads the configuration file and calls into methods in the :py:class:`~allensdk.model.single_cell_biophysical.utils.Utils` class.
+The runner.py script largely reads the configuration file and calls into methods in the :py:class:`~allensdk.model.biophysical_perisomatic.utils.Utils` class.
 Utils is a subclass of the :py:class:`~allensdk.model.biophys_sim.neuron.hoc_utils.HocUtils` class, which provides access to objects in the NEURON package.